Cubs snap skid behind Heyward’s 2 HRs, Hamels’ 6 innings

+MILWAUKEE — The Chicago Cubs have never seen this side of Jason Heyward.

+The way this season has been going, they were due for a pleasant surprise.

-MILWAUKEE — Jason Heyward went deep twice for his first multihomer game in a Cubs uniform, Cole Hamels grinded through six solid innings and Chicago beat the Milwaukee Brewers 14-8 on Saturday night to end a six-game skid.
+Heyward hit two home runs for his first multihomer game in a Cubs uniform, and Victor Caratini and Javier Baez also went deep as Chicago snapped a six-game skid with a 14-8 victory over the Brewers on Saturday night.

-Burnes (0-1) struck out six but gave up six hits and three walks.
-In two starts this season — his first in a big league rotation — Burnes has allowed six home runs over 10 innings.
+Brewers starter Corbin Burnes (0-1) struck out six but gave up six hits and three walks.

 Braun had three RBIs for Milwaukee.
 Cain and Eric Thames also went deep.